rreece/rreece.github.io/outline-of-philosophy/invitation.md

 naturalism says that the way we should think about the world and the new questions we ask about it should be informed by science.

-Naturalism has its roots in the Ionian enlightenment.
+Naturalism has its roots in the Ionian Enlightenment.
 From there, it has shaped the scientific revolution.
 In many philosophical movements and counter-movements, elements of naturalism have evolved and been refined.